Sotorasib: Legal status

+In May 2021, sotorasib was approved under the US Food and Drug Administration (FDA) accelerated approval program.
 In November 2021, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a conditional marketing authorization for the medicinal product Lumykras, intended for the treatment of people with KRAS G12C mutation non-small cell lung cancer.
 The applicant for this medicinal product is Amgen Europe B.V.
 Sotorasib was approved for medical use in the European Union in January 2022.